gcerullo/ProcessCarbonOutcomes/README.md

 Fits models based on SSB inventory data to determine the carbon per year in 12- and 6-year albizia and eucalyptus plantations, respectively.

 #2.
 CalculateALlHabCarbonVals
-#This code calculates ACD of each habitat type through time
+#This code calculates carbon (above and belowground) of each habitat type through time

 #Code notes:
 Plantation ACD is calculate is from SSB inventory data